Last Updated on April 5, 2023

 You can not film or record audio inside the car during a driving test.
 Many dash cams allow you to disable the audio whilst continuing to record.
 You can do this so you can still record relevant video of the road but avoid recording personal conversations in the car!

 Check Your Vehicle for Safety Recalls

 You must have this with you when you take your car to the driving test centre.
 The good news is that you can check online to see if your car has any outstanding recalls.

-Here at Collingwood Insurance, our learner driver policies will cover you to drive in your own car when accompanied by a friend or family member, starting from just 70p* a day!
+Here at Collingwood Insurance, our learner driver policies will cover you to drive in your own car when accompanied by a friend or family member, starting from just 58p* a day!